richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 #### 3. Defining a function to Load a given model

+Lets have a quick overview of what exactly is a model.
+It is the brain of the object detection program.
+Basically it contains a neural network which helps in detecting the object in a given image (actually its called a tensor, we'll see it later).
+There are a wide verity of models out there they some are fast, and and some are lightweight(means it does not need much computing power, it can be used in smartphones).
+For this tutorial, we will be using models that already exists and that are tested by experts.

 `load_model` is a generic function which takes a parameter `model_name` which is the name of the pre trained models.
 `model_name` can be the name of any of the trained models in this link : https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md